 No one can carry the burden of paralysis alone.
 We are here to relieve you by taking over legal and logistical matters while you adjust to your new normal.
 We will stand by you and your loved ones and fight tooth and nail to bring you the funds you need to restart your life in comfort and security.
 Contact our office today for a consultation!

-Kohan Law Group represents paralysis victims throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in Northern Hempstead.
+Kohan Law Group represents paralysis victims throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in North Hempstead.